anbox-cloud/discourse-docs/howto/monitor/collect-metrics.md

 The monitoring stack is provided as an [overlay file](https://discourse.ubuntu.com/t/installation-customizing/17747#overlay-files) that you use when deploying Anbox Cloud.

-The overlay file adds a machine to the deployment (with ID `2` for the `anbox-cloud-core` bundle or ID `3` for the `anbox-cloud` bundle), which is used to run Grafana and Prometheus.
+The overlay file adds a machine to the deployment (with ID `2` for the `anbox-cloud-core` bundle or ID `3` for the `anbox-cloud` bundle), which is used to run Grafana, Prometheus and HAProxy (as a reverse proxy that secures access to the internal endpoints of the other services).
 In addition, the overlay installs and configures Telegraf for both AMS and the LXD nodes, and it creates the required relations.

-The ideal requirements for the additional machine are as follows:
+The minimum requirements for the additional machine are as follows:

 Architecture   | CPU cores | RAM  | Disk       | GPUs | Components  |
 ---------------|-----------|------|------------|------|-------------|